qarnov/devops-assessment/README.md

 - **Tail-like Functionality (Linux):** A separate script named "log-monitor-linux.py" has been optimized for Linux systems.
 This script uses the tail command similar to the Unix command-line tool to display the last part of a file.

-## Future possible features
+# Future Possible Features

--Implement an email notification system to alert the user/administrator when specific errors occur or when certain thresholds are reached.
-Since we already included logging module, this implementation is alerady half done.
+- **Implement an Email Notification System:** To alert the user/administrator when specific errors occur or when certain thresholds are reached.
+Since we already included the logging module, this implementation is already half done.

--Machine Learning for Anomaly Detection: Utilize machine learning algorithms to detect anomalies in log data.
+- **Machine Learning for Anomaly Detection:** Utilize machine learning algorithms to detect anomalies in log data.
 This could help identify unusual patterns or outliers that may indicate potential issues.

--Customizable Reporting: Allow users to generate customized reports based on selected time ranges, error types, or other criteria.
+- **Customizable Reporting:** Allow users to generate customized reports based on selected time ranges, error types, or other criteria.
 Reports could be exported in various formats such as PDF or CSV.